FormidableLabs/radium/docs/api/README.md

 **Radium.keyframes(keyframes, [name])**

 Create a keyframes animation for use in an inline style. `keyframes` returns an opaque object you must assign to the `animationName` property. `Plugins.keyframes` detects the object and adds CSS to the Radium root's style sheet.
 Radium will automatically apply vendor prefixing to keyframe styles.
-In order to use `keyframes`, you must wrap your top level element in Radium and provide the `isRoot: true` config value.
+In order to use `keyframes`, you must wrap your application in the [`StyleRoot component`](#styleroot-component).

 `keyframes` takes an optional second parameter, a `name` to prepend to the animation's name to aid in debugging.